lriuui0x0/SCED_Localization/README.md

 5. *Update* the objects in the mod repositoires.

+6. *Commit* all of local filenames to match the updated image URL.

 Upon finishing the above steps, the mod repositories in the cache directory will have unstaged changes ready for you to commit.
 If you use your own fork, you also need to manually update the [repository URL](https://github.com/argonui/SCED/blob/545181308bdb9266e0ac16005f1d51ecbde043fb/src/core/Global.ttslua#L45) in the mod.

 ### Cache directory